Geeksdirectory/geeksdirectory.github.io/content/post/Sem7 final exam/MIS/Impact of Information system in organisation and society.md

+---
+title: MIS Impact of Information system in organisation and society
+date: 2024-12-20
+---

 Information systems have profoundly transformed both organizations and society by improving efficiency, communication, and decision-making while introducing new challenges and ethical considerations.
 Below is a structured analysis of their impact: